Maldives By Tramp Steamer

 After supper, I returned to the deck to stargaze.
 The velvet sky was filled with millions of stars shining like sparkling diamonds, forming a stark contrast to the fathomless inky black sea.
 This was illuminated only by pale moonlight on the waves and the blinking lights of faraway vessels on the horizon.

 Here I lay, mystified by the cosmos.
 I’d never seen so many stars in my life.
 In the early hours, just before dawn, fate conspired to reveal the magnificent Southern Cross, the brightest constellation in the southern hemisphere, and then the rhythm of the ocean rocked me to sleep.

 Island hopping and local life

-The sun’s warm rays roused me as we moored into the island of Dhaandhoo.
+The sun’s warm rays roused me as we motored into the island of Dhaandhoo.
 A stunning pink sky illuminated the exotic landscape.

 As the crew offloaded the island’s supplies, I took the opportunity to explore my new surroundings.
 Walking along a barren beach, I witnessed the sun rise from the sea and out of dark clouds, a wild bird flew.
 It was a poignant moment.

 Family photographs adorned the wall.
-We sat on an undoli (giant swing) in the centre of the room, chatting and sipping tea.
-My guide then took me to the local school, hospital and council offices, where I was introduced to local teachers, doctors and politicians.
+We sat on an undoli (giant swing) in the center of the room, chatting and sipping tea.
+My guide then took me to the local school, hospital, and council offices, where I was introduced to local teachers, doctors, and politicians.